wavefrontHQ/docs/pages/doc/hello_wavefront_aws_tutorial.md

 Example:
 ![Screenshot of the AWS metrics once the data starts to flow to Wavefront.](images/hello_tutorial_aws_metrics.png)
-{% include note.html content="You see **No Data** if Wavefront can't find any metrics to match the queries in the chart." %}
+{% include note.html content="You see **No Data** if Tanzu Observability can't find any metrics to match the queries in the chart." %}

 <br/>
 <p><span style="font-size: large; font-weight: 500">View Data on Dashboards</span></p>